A lot or a little?

 Is it any good?

 Users may benefit from reading a number of the how-to guides on this site, but parents should beware because some of the info and articles can have iffy content.
-Wikihow users can quickly learn to create a time capsule, for example, make no-bake breakfast cookies, or get traveling tips.
+Users of wikiHow can quickly learn to create a time capsule, for example, or make no-bake breakfast cookies, or get traveling tips.
 Some items feature clearly written instructions and visuals, and users can post questions, if they have any, to obtain more information.